 Child cycle training

-Bikeability cycle training is offered to children who live or attend school in Bromley.
+Bikeability cycle training is offered to children who attend school in Bromley.
 We offer a variety of Bikeability modules depending on your child’s age and skill level.
+All training listed is only available in schools.
+We also offer adult and family cycle training.

 Bikeability Balance is a series of school-based sessions which aims to prepare children in Reception and Year 1 with the basic balance and co-ordination skills required to ride a bike.
 The sessions use a combination of games and activities on balance bikes to develop both bike handling and awareness.
 For older children who cannot ride please see our Learn to Ride programme.